Chart Color Schemes

 Residential development activity is lower than average in Wheelers Hill according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Wheelers Hill has experienced around 72 dwellings receiving development approval annually over the past five financial years.
-This totals an estimated 363 homes from FY-18 to FY-22.
-So far in FY-26, 19 approvals have been recorded.
-Over these five years, there was an average of 0.4 people moving to the area per dwelling built.
+AreaSearch analysis of ABS building approval numbers shows Wheelers Hill had around 72 dwellings receiving development approval annually over the past five financial years, totalling approximately 363 homes.
+As of FY-26, 34 approvals have been recorded.
+This equates to an average of 0.4 people moving to the area per dwelling built annually between FY-21 and FY-25.
+The average expected construction cost value for new dwellings is $918,000, indicating a focus on premium properties.

 Frequently Asked Questions - Development